Your Sip of Open Science

-In these times of working from home as much as possible, OSCU is hosting weekly online meet-up for OSCU members and others interested in Open Science: OSCoffee (Fridays 15.00-16.00).
+In these times of working from home as much as possible, OSCU is hosting online meet-up for OSCU members and others interested in Open Science: OSCoffee (always on a Thursday, 13.00-14.00).
 These meet-ups are geared to get to know and learn from each other.
 We are looking to attract a wide audience for the OSCoffees, in particular those who are relatively new to Open Science.
-So please spread the word and don’t hesitate to bring a friend!
+So please spread the word and don’t hesitate to bring a friend (and a cup of coffee)!
+We hope to see you (online) soon!

 For upcoming OSCoffees, please help us to set the agenda!
 In this document, you can indicate which topics you would like to see addressed in future OSCoffees.
 In the same document, you can also express your interest to host an OSCoffee on a topic of your choice.